lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 An [LSP0ERC725Account](./../smart-contracts/lsp0-erc725-account.md) on its own comes with limited usability.
 Since it is an **owned contract**, only the account's owner can write data into it or use it to interact with other smart contracts.

 Here comes the Key Manager.
-A smart contract that controls an LSP0ERC725Account, acting as its new owner.
-It then functions as a gateway for the **account** contract.
+A smart contract that controls a LSP0ERC725Account, acting as its new owner.
+It functions as a gateway for the **account** contract, and allow not only one main contract owner but multiple **controllers** to interact with the LSP0ERC725Account.

+> **What is a _"controller"_?**
+>
+> in the LSP6 Key Manager, the term _"controller"_ refers to a **permissioned address**.
+These addresses **have [permissions](#permissions) that allow them to perform certain action on the LSP0ERC725Account** linked with the Key Manager (e.g: setting data or transferring LYX from the account).
+>
-The idea is to give [permissions](#permissions) to **controllers**.
-These can be Externally Owned Accounts (EOA) or smart contracts.
-They can then interact with the LSP0ERC725Account.
+> Controllers can be Externally Owned Accounts (EOA) or smart contracts.
 The Key Manager will allow or restrict access based on the permissions set for the calling `address`.

-Permissioned addresses can interact directly with the Key Manager or can sign a message to be executed by any other parties (users, relay services).
+Controllers can interact directly with the Key Manager or [sign messages that can then be executed by any other parties](#relay-execution) (such as users or relay services).

 :x: &nbsp; **Without a Key Manager**, only the LSP0ERC725Account's owner can use its Account.